etherluka/flying-squirrel-stat/autocorr3-en.md

 Thus, after the transformation, we can recover the original estimates of β₀ and β₁.

+# ■ Iterative Estimation Procedure of the Cochrane–Orcutt Method

+1) Compute the OLS estimates from the original model.
+2) Based on the estimates, calculate the residuals and use them to estimate ρ.
+3) Fit the transformed model using y<sub>t</sub> − ρ̂ y<sub>t−1</sub> and x<sub>t</sub> − ρ̂ x<sub>t−1</sub> to obtain updated estimates of β̂₀ and β̂₁.
+4) Repeat the above steps until autocorrelation is no longer detected in the model.

 # Summary

 To summarize: our goal is to estimate β₀ and β₁,